JMencius/Arrow/ONTsoftware_misuse_configs/yak/scripts/README.md

 # Repeat our results
-To repeat our results, please install the forementioned conda environment first and run
+To repeat our results, please install the aforementioned conda environment first and run
 ```
 bash ./run_all.sh;
 ```